 I am one of Sydney’s most experienced male escorts for women and offer a service that I believe is second to none.

-Book a date with me to experience the luxury of personal intimate attention like you have never experienced.
+Book a date with me to experience the luxury of personal intimate attention.
 From relaxing talk with a glass of wine, to a meal cooked to order, erotic massage, and of course intense and satisfying sex.

 If you would like to see photos of me, please see my photos page.

 If you would like to chat with me you can drop me an email, send me a text, or give me a call.
 I am also happy to chat by Skype if you would like to get to know me better.

 Touring and travel

 I have a number of longer overseas trips happening this year, so my regular Melbourne tours are on hold.
 I am still available by request though